nh2/call-haskell-from-anything/README.md

 ```

 so that the function *input* (arguments) can be easily de-serialized.

-The only restriction for pure functions is that they must be lifted to return a result in the `Identity` monad; the convenience functions `returnId2`, `returnId3` and so on do this for you.

 The `wrap_into_msgpack` function used above sets the return type of the foreign function to raw bytes and wraps arguments and return value into MessagePack: